 Promote and advertise the drive

-Again, with the help of the recruitment committee, get the word out.
+Again, with the help of your recruitment and day of drive teams, get the word out.
 Announce the drive in newsletters, bulletin boards, hallways and elevators, on the organization’s intranet, on social media pages, such as Facebook, and via email.